hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step2-deployment.md

 `kubectl get deployments,pods`{{execute}}

-With this the application is running, however it's not accessible.
+With this the application is running, however, it's not accessible.
 A service is needed for access.